jdost/lazbot/README.md

 NOTE: this is very much unfinished

+## Setup

+All you need to do is take the token for the slack user you wish to act as, copy the `etc/config.json` to the root, replacing the `slack_token` with the token you generated.
+Then you can run `make start` to run this (or add `src` to your PYTHONPATH and run `bin/start`).

 ## Events

 Initially, there are only a few events tied into.
 This is a very much work in